github/docs/content/osmand/widgets/nav-widgets.md

 versions: '*'
 ---

-Navigational widgets is blocks on the device screen which show next information about your navigation.
+Navigational widgets is blocks on the device screen which show next information about a trip.

 ![navigational widgets](/assets/images/docs/widgets/nw-1.png)

 ## Compass

 Compass widget shows North on the map.
-For showing Compass widget on the screen:

 ![navigational widgets](/assets/images/docs/widgets/nw-2.png)